 - Pocahontas shredded everything we know about the historical woman.
 For one thing, she was between 10 and 12 years old when she first met John Smith, making a romantic relationship unlikely at best.
 Her father had fifty wives and many children.
 She was taken to Jamestown as a hostage and married before her trip to London, and no Armada was threatening to annihilate her people.
 John Smith was not a Prince Charming type, but in fact an unattractive, short man with a giant woolly beard.
 The only bit they got right was her saving Smith from execution, and even that is considered by some historians to be the enactment of a ritual (and thus Smith wasn't in any real danger).
 Still other historians suspect Smith of making up the entire story, since it doesn't appear until he wrote his memoirs, four years after her ''death''.
 And she didn't actually marry John Smith.
 She married John Rolfe.
 The sequel addresses this, albeit in an inaccurate way, playing with drama between the two Johns.
 Still, in real life John Smith wasn't even competition: he was more of a father-type figure to her than a love interest.

-- The Black Cauldron mishmashed plot elements from Lloyd Alexander's book of the same name with his earlier The Book of Three, gave the amalgamated villain an annoying sidekick, turned the truculent dwarves into cute little pixies, and made beast-man Gurgi the very definition of Tastes Like Diabetes.
+- The Black Cauldron mishmashed plot elements from the first two books of Lloyd Alexander's Chronicles of Prydain (The Book of Three and The Black Cauldron), gave the amalgamated villain an annoying sidekick, turned the truculent dwarves into cute little pixies, and made beast-man Gurgi the very definition of Tastes Like Diabetes.
 No songs, though, and about 15 minutes of the film were removed for concerns about being too "dark" (said scenes were presumably more true to the book).
 Disney itself acknowledges the failure of this movie nowadays, and wishes they could give their fans a more book-accurate version.
 Why they don't, given that they still own the adaptation rights to the series, is anyone's guess.

 - In T. H. White's The Sword in the Stone, young Wart's education by the wizard Merlin contains powerful moral lessons that will help the young man face his future role as King Arthur.
 The Disney version throws away all of the moral messages and replaces them with (admittedly sometimes very good) visual gags.